 - Children who attend school more than 95% of the time are more likely to gain 5+ good GCSEs or equivalent.

 - A child who has 90% attendance across their entire schooling will have missed one year’s education!
+This makes it harder for a pupil to make progress and have success.

 At Harwell School, we recognise good attendance.
 These are the ways in which we are working to encourage better attendance and improve attendance which will in turn positively impact on the learning at school.